How to Integrate Email Marketing with Stripe

 The first email goes out immediately.
 It should be helpful, not alarming.
 "There was an issue processing your payment" is better than "Your payment failed!"
 Explain what happened, what happens next (automatic retry), and how to update their payment method if needed.

 If the first retry fails, send a follow-up email with more urgency.
 Reference that this is the second attempt.
-Emphasize the deadline before their account is affected.
+Emphasize the timeline before their account is affected.
+Include the same direct link to update payment, but also mention what they'll lose if the payment isn't resolved.

 Renewal Reminder Emails